有用GRAMMAR - IDIOM

 94. crack a joke 說笑話:

-John is never serious Even when something is going wrong, he will
+John is never serious Even when something is going wrong, he will crack

 aJoke or two.